 Medicine in a world without electricity

-In a world without electricity you would see the complete collapse of modern medical capability.
-We are used to summon an ambulance with a simple phone call and the evaporation of health care is terrifying for most of us.
+In a world without electricity, you would see the complete collapse of modern medical capability.
+We are used to summoning an ambulance with a simple phone call and the evaporation of health care is terrifying for most of us.
 Every injury you suffer is potentially fatal if not treated immediately and properly.
-An important aspect of emergency preparedness is stockpiling medicine, but self-healing is more than having the right medicine and right tools.
+An important aspect of emergency preparedness is stockpiling medicine, but self-healing is more than having the right medication and right tools.
 Self-healing is about knowing how to use what you have and knowing how to make do with what you can find.
-I won’t go into details about what you should have in your medical kit as you can find a lot of information here.
+I won’t go into details about what you should have in your medical kit as you can see a lot of information here.

-Recommended articles: How to make Dakin’s solution and How to make Sugardine (Homeade antiseptics)
+Recommended articles: How to make Dakin’s solution and How to make Sugardine (Homemade antiseptics)